cgwire/zou/docs/development.md

 ## FFMPEG

-For video operations, it is required to have FFMPEG installed.
-For that, simply install it through your OS package manager:
+For video operations, FFMPEG is required.
+For that, install it through your OS package manager:

 ```
 sudo apt-get install ffmpeg